arhennia/AtEase/README.md

-# 💅 At Ease — Beauty Booking & Provider SaaS Platform
+#  AtEase — Beauty Booking & Provider SaaS Platform

 **At Ease** is an AI-enhanced, dual-persona SaaS platform crafted for independent beauty professionals, boutique studio owners, home salon specialists, and their clients.